 At this stage, the opacity of the service becomes important as the details of interacting with the service now rely on correct use of the service interface and not knowledge of the service internals.
 The workings of the service will only be observable through the real world effects realized through service interactions and external indications that conditions of use, such as user authentication, are satisfied.
 Monitoring the behavior of the service will depend on service interfaces that expose internal monitoring or provide required information to the SOA infrastructure monitoring function.
 The monitoring required to test a new service is likely to have significant overlap with the monitoring the SOA infrastructure includes to monitor its own health and to identify and isolate behavior outside of acceptable bounds.
 This is exactly what is needed as part of service testing, and it is reasonable to assume that the ecosystem transition includes use of operational monitoring rather than solely dedicated monitoring for each service being tested.
 Use of SOA monitoring resources during the explicit testing phase sets the stage for monitoring and a level of continual testing throughout the service lifetime.

 In summary, consider the example of a new composite service that combines the real world effects and complies with the conditions of use of five existing operational services.
 The developer of the composite service does not own any of the component services and has limited, if any, ability to get the distributed owners to do any customization.
 The developer also is limited by the principle of opacity to information comprising the service description, and does not know internal details of the component services.
-The developer of the composite service must use the component services as they exist as part of the SOA environment, including what is provided to support testing by new users.
+The developer of the composite service must use the component services as they exist as part of the SOA environment, including what is provided to support testing by new customers.

 Architectural Implications for SOA Testing